Add-in commands for Outlook

 How do add-in commands appear?

-As the ribbon gets more crowded, the add-in commands will adjust (collapse) in an orderly way.
-In all cases, the add-in commands for an add-in will be grouped together.
+As the ribbon gets more crowded, add-in commands will be displayed in the overflow menu.
+The add-in commands for an add-in are usually grouped together.

 When an add-in command is added to an add-in, the add-in name is removed from the app bar.
 Only the add-in command button on the ribbon remains.